 Site cover

-PO 5 E5
+Site cover:

-Site cover: a. reduces the dominance of buildings and structures to reflect the detached, low density Township character; b. provides generous open areas around buildings for usable private open space, protect existing vegetation and enable 'private' greening of yard space; c. reduces building bulk and creates visual interest in the built form; d. maximises separation between buildings to maximise amenity, cross ventilation and solar access.
+- reduces the dominance of buildings and structures to reflect the detached, low density Township character: - b. provides generous open areas around buildings for usable private open space, protect existing vegetation and enable 'private' greening of yard space; - C. reduces building bulk and creates visual interest in the built form; - d. maximises separation between buildings to maximise amenity, cross ventilation and solar access.

 Site cover does not exceed 50% (excluding eaves, sun shading devices, patios, balconies and other unenclosed structures).

-Car parking

-PO 6 E6.1

-a. b. c. d. e. e number of car parking spaces is managed to: avoid significant impacts on the safety and efficiency of the road network; avoid an oversupply of car parking spaces; avoid the visual impact of large areas of open car parking from road frontages and public areas; promote active and public transport options; promote innovative solutions, including on-street parking and shared parking areas.
+The number of car parking spaces is managed to:

+- avoid significant impacts on the safety and a. efficiency of the road network; - b. avoid an oversupply of car parking spaces; - C. avoid the visual impact of large areas of open car parking from road frontages and public areas; - d. promote active and public transport options; - e. promote innovative solutions, including on-street parking and shared parking areas.

+Note - Refer to Planning scheme policy - Integrated transport assessment for guidance on how to achieve compliance with this outcome.

 Car parking is provided in accordance with Schedule 7 - Car parking.

 Note - The above rates exclude car parking spaces for people with a disability required by Disability Discrimination Act 1992 or the relevant disability discrimination legislation and standards.

-E6.2 All car parking areas are designed and constructed in accordance with Australian Standard AS2890.1 Parking facilities Part 1: Off-street car parking.
+All car parking areas are designed and constructed in accordance with Australian Standard AS2890.1 Parking facilities Part 1: Off-street car parking.

-ticle access and car parking areas minimise visual, se and headlight impacts on adjoining sensitive land E7 Where car parking or manoeuvring areas are within 5.0 metres of the property boundary of an adjoining sensitive land use, a 1.8 metre solid timber screen fence is provided for the full length of these areas along the property boundary.
+Vehicle access and car parking areas minimise visual, noise and headlight impacts on adjoining sensitive land uses.

+Where car parking or manoeuvring areas are within 5.0 metres of the property boundary of an adjoining sensitive land use, a 1.8 metre solid timber screen fence is provided for the full length of these areas along the property boundary.

+Bicycle parking and end of trip facilities